griptape-ai/ComfyUI-Griptape/README.md

 * Upgrade to Griptape Framework v0.34.1
   * Fix to `WebScraperTool` provides better results when using `off_prompt`.
 * Fixed bug where urls were dropping any text after the `:`.
 Example: "What is https://griptape.ai" was being converted to "What is https:".
 This is due to the `dynamicprompt` functionality of ComfyUI, so I've disabled that.
 * Added context string to all BOOLEAN parameters to give the user a better idea as to what the particular boolean option does.
-For example, intead of just `True` or `False`, the tools now explain `off_prompt`.
+For example, instead of just `True` or `False`, the tools now explain `off_prompt`.

   ![WebsScraper tool with off_prompt](docs/images/off_prompt_parameter.png)